Chorus-bdd/Chorus-bdd.github.io/index.md

 Chorus also provides some [Built in Test Steps](/pages/BuiltInHandlers/BuiltInHandlers) The can be used in your test features to accomplish useful things, such as starting and stopping local processes, and connecting to remote processes to discover and run test steps

+Chorus is a java-based framework and at present it can connect to java (or JVM) components only.
+We are planning to extend it so that it can connect to components written in other languages.
+If you'd like to help with this, get in touch!